benkitia/personal-site/content/_index.md

 title: "Ben Kitia"
 ---

-> Hi!
-I'm Ben Kitia, a software builder in Chicago, IL, 🇺🇸
+> I'm Ben Kitia, an American businessman

 I love writing (prose and code) to Realize ideas in radical alignment with my values. rn, I'm building software businesses, including a pre-seed Substack killer and an indie iOS utility.
 I'm a part-time senior at my public high school in [South Loop](https://www.flickr.com/search/?sort=interestingness-desc&safe_search=1&text=southloop&view_all=1). **_[•••](/about)_**